 4. Personal Physical Care and Conduct - Working in the construction industry requires substantial physical health and stamina.
 In this module, ways to care for your body to prevent injuries and the impacts of drugs and alcohol on your ability to work safely are examined.
 Professional behaviour and conduct on the worksite are also part of this module.

-5. WHMIS – The construction industry uses various chemicals and materials that could be harmful to your health if not handled correctly.
-In this module you will learn the purpose of Workplace Hazardous Materials Information System (WHMIS), responsibilities of workers, suppliers and employers, WHMIS labelling, and the function of Material Safety Data Sheets (MSDS) in protecting yourself from the dangers of hazardous materials.
-By successfully completing this module, you will receive a generic WHMIS certificate.
+5. WHMIS 2015 – The construction industry uses various chemicals and materials that could be harmful to your health if not handled correctly.
+In this module you will learn the purpose of Workplace Hazardous Materials Information System (WHMIS 2015), responsibilities of workers, suppliers and employers, WHMIS labelling, and the function of Safety Data Sheets (SDS/MSDS) in protecting yourself from the dangers of hazardous materials.
+By successfully completing this module, you will receive a WHMIS 2015 certificate.